What is the cron job working directory?

 $ cd ~username

-Avoiding problems with the cron working directory
+Fixing problems with the cron working directory

 Knowing that jobs are run from the home directory, it can be tempting to quickly hack the relative path to whatever script or command you are trying to run.
 Your cron job might work fine -- as long as nothing ever changes.
 Instead, you should put a few extra minutes in when scheduling your job to be specific about what you are trying to run.

-2. Change the directory
+2. You might need to change the directory

 Invoking a script with an absolute path is more reliable and durable than using a relative path, but for some cron jobs, that may not be enough.
 If your script is invoking other commands using a relative path, you may need to cd